jayanthdr07/BloodLink-AI/README.md

 ## 💡 Our Solution

-- LifeLine360 introduces a Unified District Blood Orchestration System that:
+- BloodLink-AI introduces a Unified District Blood Orchestration System that:
 - Integrates blood banks into one intelligent platform
 - Enables AI-based matching and allocation
 - Tracks expiry using FIFO logic